 Faculty continually review and modify learning activities to reflect emerging discoveries in best care practices and changing modes of communication

-Each year the DPT program accepts about 40 students.
-They start the program in late June and move through the semesters as a cohort to graduate in May, three years later.
-Potential applicants must:
+Each year the DPT Program accepts about 40 students.
+They start the program in late May and move through the semesters as a cohort to graduate in May, three years later.

 Have completed or be in the process of completing a bachelor’s degree from a regionally-accredited institution